Brritany/TestCode/README.md

 ## Description

-This repository contains a unit test script (`test_code.py`) designed to validate student code in a Data Science project.
+This repository contains a unit test script (`test_code.py`) designed to validate code in a Data Science project.
 The project involves data manipulation and analysis using Python, Pandas, and other relevant libraries.

 ## How to Use